yarnpkg/zpm/documentation/src/content/docs/getting-started/migrating/breaking-changes.md

 - Support for the `yarnPath` field has been dropped.
 Use [Yarn Switch](/concepts/switch) to manage Yarn versions in your repository.
 Use `yarn switch link` should you need to use a local binary.

+- Support for the `--cwd` flag has been dropped.
+Instead, pass the cwd path as first argument on the CLI (for example `yarn ./packages/foo add lodash`, or `yarn /path/to/project install`).
+As long as it contains a slash, it'll be interpreted as a path (this syntax works with both Yarn Berry and Yarn ZPM).

 ### Internal design

 - Yarn doesn't support anymore having multiple workspaces in the same project sharing the same name but with different version.
 If set, workspace names must be unique across the project.